 Common poisons can lead to fatal outcomes.
 These include antifreeze, slug pellets, rodent controls, garden chemicals, certain plants.
 There are of course many harmful substances that can also be found inside your home but at least you are in control of them being kept safely stored out of harm’s way.

 As mentioned, hunting is an intrinsic part of who your cat is, it is one of their most natural instincts in fact.
 So, it is inevitable that letting your cat loose outdoors will result in some wildlife deaths.
-According to the RSPB there is no scientific evidence to suggest bird populations are declining due to hunting cats.
-However, as an animal lover, it is never pleasant to have to find and deal with the latest casualty of your cat’s hunting efforts.
+According to the RSPB there is no way of knowing how large the impact of hunting cats is on bird populations, but it is likely to be significant for at least some species.
+Plus, as an animal lover, it is never pleasant to have to find and deal with the latest casualty of your cat’s hunting efforts.

 But why would you want to keep your cat indoors – surely this is cruel?